MarcoAraujoNeves/marcoaraujoneves.github.io/posts/hello-world.md

 A better way to handle these situations is to incorporate a connection feature built using the BLE module.
 With this feature, you can use a smartphone to connect to your board, select a network, and enter its password.
 It is even more interesting when building custom IoT devices, which often run for extended periods with minimal maintenance.

 I faced this problem when building an IoT platform for my final course project.
 One of the requirements was to allow the users to set up the system with minimal overhead, so hard-coded credentials were not an option.

+The first step is to model a state machine representing your device's behavior during the connection events.

+For example, a set of states could be:

+* SCANNING: searches for available Wi-Fi networks;
+* WAITING: waits for a BLE client to connect and write the credentials;
+* CONNECTING: tries to connect to the selected network with the provided credentials;
+* SUCCESS/FAILED: moves to the next state based on the result of the previous state;
+* CONNECTED: the state in which the device is actually doing its job.